 What’s next?
 Conversion rate optimization is a huge project.
 It could take months of experimentation and buy-in from other departments to find the secret formula.
 As a marketer, that can be exciting – but it can also be difficult to know where to start.

-Well, you can (and should!) spend time editing your form fields or testing different colored buttons.
-But if you’re looking for some quick wins, start in your Cludo Search dashboard.
+Well, you can (and should!) spend time on some of the classic CRO tactics, like changing your form fields or testing different colored buttons.
+But if you’re looking for some even easier wins, start in your Cludo Search dashboard.

 How Site Search Can Affect Conversions

 Our data shows that 50% of users go straight to your internal search box in order to navigate, making it one of the most important sections on your website.
 If you use your site search correctly, you have the potential to really influence the actions your customers take.
 In this post, we’ll look at five actions you can take with Cludo:

 - Promote Key Pages with Page Rankings

 - Encourage Important Actions with Banners

 One of the most basic struggles of conversion rate optimization can be simply directing users to the right pages.
 Many fixes involved a large amount of time and hours – a navigation redesign or adding CTAs to your home page.

 But if you’re looking for a simple step you can take right now, look no further than your site search.
 You can encourage visits to your most valuable pages by using Cludo’s Page Rankings tool.

 Cludo’s artificial intelligence automatically ranks pages based on what the user is most likely to find helpful for each search.
 But the Page Ranking tool gives you an extra dose of control for the special situation where you know what pages you most want customers to visit.
 Use this tool to send traffic to conversion-friendly pages.

 First, identify the pages that are most valuable to your website.
 These should be pages that directly affect your business goal – donations, newsletter signup pages, a map to storefront locations.